-Fortunately, the recently passed Relationships Register Act 2016 will improve this coverage even further when it commences operation in early 2017.
+Fortunately, the recently passed Relationships Register Act 2016 will improve this coverage even further when it commences operation in 2017.
 Firstly, it removes the usage of ‘he or she’ in the definition of discrimination described above (replacing it with ‘the person’, which is clearly far more appropriate).

 More substantively, the Relationships Register Act 2016 amends the Equal Opportunity Act 1984 to introduce a new protected attribute of ‘intersex status’, with the addition of sub-section 29(4)[i].